WesterdijkInstitute/BUSCO-fungal-phylogenomics/README.md

 * Script: `1_get_assemblies_from_json.py`
 * Input: the `json file`
+* Output:
-* Output: a set of zip files with the assemblies
+  - a set of zip files with the assemblies
+  - a `metadata.tsv` file.
 * Usage:
 ```
 usage: 1_get_assemblies_from_json.py [-h] -j JSON [-t TRIES] [-o OUTPUTFOLDER]